Coté

 Speaking

 I speak a lot at conferences, internal events, and meetings here and there for work.
-You can see a selection of my past talks here.
+Most the talks I give are listed on my sessionize profile page, but you can always ask for something new.
+You can see a selection of recordings of my past talks here.
 Some of the slides are available if you like to collect such stuff.
 Usually, I’m talking on the topic of doing better software at large organizations.
 Many of these talks are based on and draw from my books.

 Here are few of the talks I’ve been giving recently: